 Just added to our portfolio:

+The grounds of Arbigland House are famed for their spring displays of azaleas and rhododendrons and guests have full access to the gardens with paths that lead to a "private" sandy beach; while wandering through the woodlands keep a weather eye for the native red squirrels!
+The beach on the Solway will instantly give you that happy beachcomber’s feeling with the sound of the sea and call of the curlew together with wonderful views across the waters to the Lake District hills.
+The location is a perfect base for exploring Scotland's hidden south western corner.
+By prior arrangement it is possible to provide a catering package for guests so that you may really sit back and enjoy your holiday.
 The famous Southerness Links golf course is close by, together with other less testing courses.
-A trip to Southerness is also worthwhile to climb the historic lighthouse which is occasionally opened to allow visitors to climb and see the view.
-There are marvellous opportunities for other recreational pursuits including wildlife and birdwatching with the RSPB Mersehead Reserve just a few miles along the coast.
-The reserve is spectacular in winter and spring with thousands of geese and other over wintering wildfowl present, in the summer is also worth a visit with pleasant walks through the reserve woodlands down to the beach.
-The RSPB staff run wildlife events throughout the year with dawn walks. pond dipping, Badger Watching and other events.
+A trip to Southerness is also worthwhile for its historic lighthouse which is occasionally opened to allow visitors to climb and see the view.
+There are marvellous opportunities for other recreational pursuits including wildlife and bird watching with the RSPB Mersehead Reserve just a few miles along the coast.
+The Reserve is spectacular in winter and spring with thousands of geese and other over wintering wildfowl present.
+In the summer it is also worth a visit with pleasant walks through the Reserve’s woodlands down to the beach.
+The RSPB staff run wildlife events throughout the year including dawn walks, pond dipping, and badger watching.

 Postcode DG2 8BQ